marinesovitch/gdbmi-for-java/README.md

 ## Sources

 I was the main developer of that module, although the co-founder was also involved in it.
 Therefore the sources, <u>**are not complete**</u>.
 Some parts (like expression parser) have been removed as not implemented by me.
 Hence it is buildable but can't run properly.
-Although, I thought it is still worth putting onto GitHub for my portfolio, andto prove I touched Java in the past ;-)
+Although, I thought it is still worth putting onto GitHub for my portfolio, and to prove I touched Java in the past ;-)

 ### The directory structure